yqx7150/IFR-Net-Code/README.md

 # IFR-Net-Code
-IFR-Net: Iterative Feature Refinement Network for Fast Compressed Sensing MRI
+IFR-Net: Iterative Feature Refinement Network for Compressed Sensing MRI

 ## About The Code
 The Code based on the method described in the following paper: